a-torgovitsky/MarginalTreatmentEffects.jl/README.md

 unique.
 While the bounds on the target parameters shouldn't change, the MTRs that achieve these bounds may be different when running the code on different machines.

+## Errata

+### MST (2018, Econometrica)

+- Figure 7: The title was changed from "Order 9 polynomial bounds" to "9th degree polynomial bounds".